0xcite/fingerping/README.md

 Adding new fingerprints
 =======================

-Adding new fingeprints to fingerping's database is quite trivial.
+Adding new fingerprints to fingerping's database is quite trivial.
 Simply generate the image folder for the library as you would when fingerprinting a web application.
-Then run fingerping with the "-gen" option. fingerping will then ouput the library's fingerprint as a Python dictionary.
+Then run fingerping with the "-gen" option. fingerping will then output the library's fingerprint as a Python dictionary.

 ```bash
 $ python fingerping.py -gen ../newPNG/